MCDevKit/cmcc-docs/json-templating-engine/cli.md

 - `--scope`: Add a file or directory to the scope.
 Can be used multiple times.
 - `--cache-dir`: Specify the cache directory.
 - `--seed`: Set the seed for the random number generator.
 - `--cache-all`: Enable caching of all function calls to optimize performance when repetitively processing large data sets with consistent operations.
-This flag streamlines workflows by reducing redundant computations and enhancing overall efficiency.
+- `--safe-mode`: Disable functions that are marked as unsafe (primarily file system functions).
+Useful when running templates from untrusted sources.
+- `--server-mode`: Disable functions that require the Minecraft client to be installed (e.g. `getMinecraftInstallDir`).
+Intended for server-side or CI environments.
+- `--workers`: Set the maximum number of concurrent workers used during compilation.
+Defaults to `1`.

 ## Actions